getyoti/yoti-python-sdk/README.md

 **Please do not open the pem file** as this might corrupt the key and you will need to create a new application.

 One way to configure these environment variables is to use an .env file.
-There are `.env.example` files supplied in the [Django](/examples/yoti_example_django/yoti_example/.env.example) and [Flask](/examples/yoti_example_flask/.env.example) example projects, which you can rename to `.env` and enter your settings into this file.
+There are `.env.example` files supplied in the [Django](/examples/yoti_example_django/yoti_example/.env.example) and [Flask](/examples/yoti_example_flask/.env.example) example projects, which you can rename to `.env` and enter your settings into this file. **Do not use quotes when entering your environment variables**

 ### Example Initialisation